-Check out our newest issue landing on the stands!
+Check out our newest issue landing on the stands this March!

 Michael Newman saw a hole in the complex web of senior care services.
 He filled that void and in doing so created a business model that has no match in the industry for both the services it provides seniors and their families and the opportunity it offers prospective investors.
 Newman is the founder and president […]

 Susan landed her dream job in sales.
 It had everything—pay, perks, reputation and challenge.
 She started the job with lots of energy, enthusiasm and high expectations.
 However, within six months she was running out of steam; in twelve months, she crashed.
 Susan left the company disappointed and disillusioned.
 What happened?
 Employee retention has moved onto […]